 |Current UK Price:||£150 to £300 for a pair|

-Look & Feel of JBL L26
+Look & Feel of JBL L26 Speakers

 The finishing quality is fairly good but not the best I’ve seen.
-The enclosures are made from 18mm chipboard, finished in a real wood veneer and dampen with fibreglass.
+The enclosures are made of 18mm chipboard, finished in a real wood veneer and dampen with fibreglass.
 Not the most rigid but sufficient for what they were meant to be used for.

 The drivers are very well made.
 The 1.4in paper tweeters are not something that we see every day.
 The bass drivers feature 10in paper diaphragms suspended on foam surrounds and driven by small alnico magnets.
 Unfortunately the suspension foam deteriorates after 10 to 15 years and the drivers need to be re-foamed.
 Not the end of the world but I like the things that last.
 The crossovers are fairly basic and feature budget components (electrolytic capacitor and small inductor in each) with an exception of the L-pads which look decent and are made by Alps.

 These were the first JBLs I was going to experience and I was not quite sure what to expect… First thing I noticed was how effortless and smooth the sound is.
 Despite the fact that the sound is not very transparent and lacking the low level details, it is still very pleasant to listen.
 I used these speakers as my main speakers for over two weeks and played wide range of tracks through them – not even once I thought “oh, this sounds rubbish, lets change the track”.
 Yes of course, some of the songs could do with greater transparency and more background details etc., but overall these speakers turned out to be quite easy to listen.